11.08.2021

 Advantages and disadvantages - confrontation

-From the perspective of a long-term cost leader's strategy on the basis of the experience curve, a company can analyze whether the cost of producing a product is falling faster than that of its competitors, as well as evaluate the advantage developed so far.
-Moreover, this tool can be useful in deciding whether to invest in product quality development.
+From the perspective of a long-term cost leader's strategy on the basis of the experience curve, a company can analyze whether the cost of producing a product is falling faster than that of its competitors, as well as evaluate the advantage it has developed so far.
+What's more, this tool can be useful in deciding whether to invest in product quality development.
 Such a dilemma is often faced by cost leaders, aware of the need to raise the market price, which may translate into a decrease in demand for their products.

 However, there are some limitations to the use of the experience curve.
 One is that the experience effect is not present in all industries, and cost often plays a secondary role in price formation.
 Another drawback is that with modern technology, the experience effect can be eliminated by competitors.
 Finally, the continued use of strategies to minimize unit cost and compete on price can reduce industry profitability and generate losses.